TestRunnerSRL/bizhawk-co-op/dedicated-server/README.md

 bizhawk-co-op Lua script.
 Running the server in a separate process reduces the load on BizHawk and leads to more stable games for tens or hundreds of players.

-**The dedicated server is still experimental as is subject to change or removal.**
+**The dedicated server is still experimental and is subject to change or removal.**

 ## Building